 PUBH 501.
 Foundational Readings and Theories of Public Health (3).

 This graduate level course provides a foundational overview of the seminal literature and theoretical frameworks of the public health discipline.
-Course will be offered on even numbered years (Fall).

 PUBH 513.
 Health Disparities in Rural and Frontier Communities (3).